faezeh-bayat/VSS/README.md

 ```
 ##### Replicates are in bam format
-If you want to convert bam file to raw signals:
+If you want to convert bam files to raw signals:
 ```
 Rscript VSS.R load_inputs rep1.bam rep2.bam --signal "raw" --inputdir "path/inputdir"